Ankitkapoor4986/android_blog_explain/Readme.md

 Now coming to the  main building blocks of Android system

+*Activity*

-Activity ->Can be reffered to as a screen in the operating system.
+Can be reffered to as a screen in the operating system.

+*Service*

-Service ->This is used to run the background task .They mostly run in main thread however there are special type of services which run in different thread.
+This is used to run the background task .They mostly run in main thread however there are special type of services which run in different thread.

+*BroadCast Receivers*

-BroadCast Receivers ->These are the receivers which receive on different events i.e they can act like a callback to different events e.g system starting up
+These are the receivers which receive on different events i.e they can act like a callback to different events e.g system starting up

+*Application Objects*

-Application Objects ->This is the main object which holds the application level values .
+This is the main object which holds the application level values .

+*Content Providers*

-Content Providers ->These are the building blocks which are used to share the data between the Apps e.g list of songs gets shared between the VLC player and Android default music player.This is possible because of Content Providers only
+These are the building blocks which are used to share the data between the Apps e.g list of songs gets shared between the VLC player and Android default music player.This is possible because of Content Providers only

 All the main building blocks have some specified methods which are run by the Android system and  all the building blocks have to be listed in AndroidManifest.xml